-Topiramate, another component of Qsymia, has been linked to an increased risk of birth defects, so women who are planning to get pregnant should avoid this medication.
+Topiramate, another component of Qsymia, has been linked to an increased risk of congenital disabilities, so women who are planning to get pregnant should avoid this medication.

 Who might benefit from weight loss pills?
-Adults who have not been able to achieve significant weight loss with diet and exercise and have a body mass index (BMI) of 30 or more (considered obese), or a BMI of 27 or more (considered overweight) who have weight-related health problems (such as high blood pressure or type 2 diabetes), might benefit from weight loss pills.
+Adults who have not been able to achieve significant weight loss with diet and exercise and have a body mass index (BMI) of 30 or more (considered obese).
+Also, a BMI of 27 or more (considered overweight) who have weight-related health problems (such as high blood pressure or type 2 diabetes), might benefit from weight loss pills.

 How much weight can I lose?
 Over one year, patients using weight loss drugs may lose roughly 5 percent to 10 percent of their initial weight when used as part of a diet and exercise plan.

-Can children or teenagers take weight loss medications?
-The FDA has approved most weight-loss medications only for adults.
-The prescription medication Xenical is FDA-approved for children ages 12 and older.
+Can children or teenagers take weight-loss medications?
+The FDA has approved most weight-loss pills only for adults.
+The prescription medicines Xenical is FDA-approved for children ages 12 and older.

 What is the difference between weight loss supplements and prescription weight loss drugs?
-The manufacturers of dietary supplements are responsible for ensuring the safety of their product and making honest claims about possible benefits.
+The manufacturers of dietary supplements are responsible for ensuring the safety of their products and making factual claims about possible benefits.
 However, the manufacturers’ claims are not subject to FDA review or approval before marketing.

 When safety issues are suspected, however, FDA must investigate and, when warranted, take steps to have these products removed from the market.

-Prescription weight loss pills are approved by the FDA.
-This means experts reviewed the results of laboratory, animal and human clinical testing done by manufacturers.
-If FDA grants an approval, it means the agency has determined that the benefits of the product outweigh the known risks for the intended use.
+The FDA approves prescription weight loss pills.
+This means experts reviewed the results of laboratory, animal, and human clinical testing done by manufacturers.
+If the FDA approves, it means the agency has determined that the benefits of the product outweigh the known risks for the intended use.